autorope/donkeycar/docs/guide/install_software.md

 * Change to a dir you would like to use as the head of your projects.

+* Right click can be used to paste into prompt.

 ```
 mkdir projects
 cd projects